F33RNI/Liberty-Way/README.md

 ## Logotype

-AMLS and Liberty-X logo was designed by Pavel Neshumov
+AMLS and Liberty-X logo was designed by Pavel Neshumov (Fern Hertz)

 ----------